Definition of Form S-8

 - The issuer is required to have reported under Section 13 or Section 15(d) of the Securities Exchange Act, 1933.

-- However, the said consultant or advisor should not be involved in promoting the stocks of the issuer.
+- However, the consultant or advisor should not be involved in promoting the stocks of the issuer.

 - The recipient of stock must be a natural person.
 Thus, corporate persons cannot be entitled to securities under Form S-8.

-- Involved in management of reverse mergers
+- Involved in the management of reverse mergers

 - Brokers who attract investors for the company